 In my next article, I will walk you through what you need to get going if you are about to start an audio program.
 I know that Tracy uses relatively simple gear so this is proof that you don’t need fancy gear to get great results.
 You just need passion.

 Each voice should ideally have a separate process – if the client wants to do it on the cheap I can put a single process across all voices, but this isn’t bringing out the character of each individual voice or allowing me to balance levels properly.
 If the program contains several speakers and they are in one stereo file, I will go through and chop each speaker out into a separate track.
 That allows a process for each voice.
 It does add time but delivers better results.
 A better solution is if the client can deliver one track or Stem for each speaker.
 Each Stem should be the whole length of the program so when I pop them in my workspace they all line up.
 That adds minimal time to multi-speaker programs.

 The same applies for Video Soundtrack.
-Send me the audio track (or I can record off the video but that is a waste of paid time & quality) and I can make things sound good for you to put it all back together (which I can also do).
+Send me the video and I can make things sound good for you.
 So long as the audio track is the same length as the video, it all works out fine.
-I like to have a copy of the video too as that helps me make decisions about handling the material.